-Class 11 Reading Comprehension Unseen Passage Exercises
+Class 11 Reading Comprehension Unseen Passage Exercises 2024

-Class 11 Reading Comprehension Unseen Passage will be presented as per the new first-semester English syllabus for Class XI published by the West Bengal Council in 2024.
+The new first-semester English syllabus for Class XI, published by the West Bengal Council in 2024, will present the Class 11 Reading Comprehension Unseen Passage.
 Students in Class 11 will receive a Reading Comprehension Unseen Passage, followed by five multiple-choice questions, each worth one mark.

 To assist students in practicing these Reading Comprehension Unseen Passage Exercises and preparing for the English subject under the new semester system, several unseen passages for reading comprehension are provided along with answers.